 - Nationality: All over the world

-- Eligible Countries: Young scientists from all over the world are eligible to apply for this application programme.
+- Eligible Countries: Young scientists from all over the world are eligible to apply for this scholarship programme.

-- Entrance Requirements: The following criteria must be met in order for applicants to be eligible for this application
+- Entrance Requirements: The following criteria must be met in order for applicants to be eligible for this scholarship:

 - Academic qualification: an excellent master or equivalent degree: G.P.A. higher than 3.0 in the American system, or a grade higher than 2.0 in the German system or equivalent.